apitrace/apitrace/HACKING.markdown

  * the APIs types and calls are specified in Python files in specs sub-directory;

-   * there is a type hierarchy in specs/stdapi.py, capable of representing most types in C language, and additional semantic metadata
+   * there is a type hierarchy in `specs/stdapi.py`, capable of representing most types in C language, and additional semantic metadata

  * Python scripts generate C++ code to trace and serialize calls parameters to a file, and vice-versa.

-   * Visitor software design pattern is used to navigate over the types.
+   * The _Visitor_ design pattern is used to navigate over the types.

-   * Template design pattern is use so that any step of code generation can be overriden by derived classes, allowing to easily handle cases that need special treatment without sacrifycing code reuse.
+   * The _Template_ design pattern is used to enable any step of code generation to be overriden by derived classes, allowing to handle cases that need special treatment without sacrifycing code reuse.

 apitrace's architecture is composed of several layers.
 Too many to show in a single graph, so only those relevant for OpenGL API are shown below: